kevinw/GodotVision/README.md

 # GodotVision

-Godot headless on visionOS, rendered with RealityKit.
+Godot headless on visionOS, rendered with RealityKit, so you can create shared-space visionOS experiences from Godot.

 See [GodotVisionExample](https://github.com/kevinw/GodotVisionExample) for a simple repository you can clone and run in Xcode.